 Joe Judge, who compiled a .299 lifetime BA in his 18 seasons with the Senators, is released by the team and will sign with Dodgers.
 The veteran first baseman will hit just .214 in 42 games with Brooklyn before getting released again and moving back to the American League with Boston, where he'll retire next season.

 The Reds trade pitcher Paul Derringer to the Cubs for cash.
-The 36-year old right-hander, known as Oom Paul, will post a 10-14 record with an ERA of 3.57 for Chicago.
+The 36 year-old right-hander, known as Oom Paul, will post a 10-14 record with an ERA of 3.57 for Chicago.

-Lou Perini, Guido Rugo and Joe Maney, known as the 'Three Steam Shovels' due to their ties to the construction industry, gain control of the Boston Braves.
+Lou Perini, Guido Rugo, and Joe Maney, known as the 'Three Steam Shovels' due to their ties to the construction industry, gain control of the Boston Braves.
 The new ownership will immediately relieve Casey Stengel of his duties as manager of the second-division place club, who finished in sixth place with a record of 67-85.

 The Cubs trade Ivan DeJesus to the Phillies in exchange for Larry Bowa and a promising youngster named Ryne Sandberg.
 Dallas Green, the team's new GM, had seen the potential of the future Hall of Fame second baseman while managing in Philadelphia.

 After stints with the Rangers and Red Sox, Jose Canseco returns to his first major league team when Boston trades the slugger to the A's for pitcher John Wasdin and cash.
-The 32-year old DH/outfielder will bat .235 and hit 23 home runs for Oakland, and Boston's new right-hander will post a 4-6 record with a 4.40 ERA.
+The 32 year-old DH/outfielder will bat .235 and hit 23 home runs for Oakland, and Boston's new right-hander will post a 4-6 record with a 4.40 ERA.

 Former Mets infielder Carlos Baerga signs a one-year free-agent contract with the Cardinals.
-The second baseman, who did not met the expectations of the fans in New York, will be released by the Cardinals during spring training and will sign with Reds, who will also release him in the beginning of June.
+The second baseman, who did not meet the expectations of the fans in New York, will be released by the Cardinals during spring training and will sign with Reds, who will also release him in the beginning of June.

-The Cubs and Mark Prior (11-7, 3.67) come to an agreement on a one-year $3.65 million contract making his salary $900,000 more than the right-hander would have earned under the $3.3 million contract offer voided in November.
+The Cubs and Mark Prior (11-7, 3.67) come to an agreement on a one-year $3.65 million contract, making his salary $900,000 more than the right-hander would have earned under the $3.3 million contract offer he voided in November.
 The fireballer’s previous contract gave him the right to terminate the deal once he became eligible for salary arbitration.

-Featuring a more traditional look, the Royals unveiled their new 2006 uniforms with the two home uniforms featuring the word "Royals," in script while the two road uniforms will have "Kansas City", also in script, on the front.
+Featuring a more traditional look, the Royals unveiled their new 2006 uniforms with the two home uniforms featuring the word "Royals" in script while the two road uniforms will have "Kansas City", also in script, on the front.
 The new uniform will return to the crown logo on the sleeves, in place of the circular logo used during the past few seasons.

 John Updike, a Pulitzer Prize-winning author and life-long Red Sox fan, dies of lung cancer at the age of 76.
-After attending Ted Williams' last game, the Massachusetts native was inspired to write Hub Fans Bid Kid Adieu, ending the famous 1960 essay with "Gods do not answer letters,” as an explanation of why the 41-year old superstar did not acknowledge the Fenway faithful after homering in his final major league game.
+After attending Ted Williams' last game, the Massachusetts native was inspired to write Hub Fans Bid Kid Adieu, ending the famous 1960 essay with "Gods do not answer letters,” as an explanation of why the 41 year-old superstar did not acknowledge the Fenway faithful after homering in his final major league game.

 Joining Honus Wagner, Willie Stargell, and former teammate Roberto Clemente, former Pirates second baseman Bill Mazeroski will have a statue of himself placed outside of PNC Park.
 The 12-foot statue, designed by Pittsburgh sculptor Susan Wagner, will depict the Hall of Fame infielder rounding second base, with his batting helmet raised high in his right hand, after hitting the walk-off homer that beat the Yankees in the 1960 Fall Classic, commemorating the only Game 7 World Series-ending round-tripper in the history of the game.